thungan1909/leetcode-problems/Q4_H_MedianOfTwoSortedArrays/README.md

 ## Implementation

-You can find the implementation in [JavaScript Solution](solution.js)
+You can find the implementation in [JavaScript Solution](solution.js) or in [Leetcode solution](https://leetcode.com/problems/median-of-two-sorted-arrays/solutions/4730555/median-of-two-sorted-arrays-javascript-solution/)